 The Community Foundation tries our best to give outstanding customer experience, but in the unfortunate event that you are not happy then we would appreciate it if you could follow the process stated below.

-The Community Foundation for Shropshire aims to provide a high quality service to all our service users, voluntary and community organisations (VCO) in Shropshire.
+The Community Foundation aims to provide a high quality service to all our service users, voluntary, community and social enterprise organisations (VCSE) in Shropshire.
 We will listen to, and respect, the views of our contract providers and funders in order to improve and enhance our services.

 The Community Foundation is committed to providing the best possible service to our stake holders with whom we work, and we will endeavour to listen to all of them.
 We acknowledge, however, that there will be occasions when people may not be happy with some aspects of our provision.

 There are two aspects to our complaints procedure;

 - A complaint against The Community Foundation, its staff, or Trustee Board.